NuGet/NuGet.Client/docs/workflow.md

 To commit the PR to the repo use the GitHub `Squash and Merge` button.
 We can't stress this enough.
 Always use `Squash and Merge` unless an exception is explicitly stated in this document.

+This repo has bots that manage all stale PRs.
+Stale PRs will be autoclosed.

 - *Do* favor having more than 1 reviewer.
 - *Do not* merge too quickly.
 Wait for at least 24h after the last significant changes before merging unless the change is urgent.
 - *Do* address all feedback.
 Not necessarily by accepting it, but by reaching a resolution with the reviewer.
 All comments need to be marked as resolved before merging.